rchen4759/NYC-Tweets/README.md

 # MDML_Project

-Research Question: Given all tweets relating to NYC, what determines the number of favorites?
+Research Question: Given all available tweets relating to NYC, what determines the number of favorites?

 Analysis Files:
 - tweet_analysis.R: code to clean and combine all data files, methods, and models of tweet data